francisqureshi/ASUS-X299-Hackintosh/BASE-EFI/README.md

 ## Kernel
 ### Add
 1. Ethernet:
-    * IntelMausi.kext - Enabled for onboard Ethernet
+    * IntelMausi.kext - Enabled for onboard Ethernet controlers like the i219-V.
     * [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) - Disabled by default but required for Intel X550-AT2 10G Ethernet to work on the WS X299 Sage/10G.
 If you need this, please enable this entry otherwise you can delete it.
       * **NOTE**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/Intel%2010G%20SmallTree#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
     * [SmallTreeIntel82576.kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) - Disabled by default but required for Intel I211 NICs like on the X299 Deluxe.
 If you need this, please enable this entry otherwise you can delete it.
       * **NOTE**: This may not work on macOS Monterey or higher.
+Instead you can try adding boot-arg `dk.e1000=0` under `NVRAM-Add-7C436110-AB2A-4BBB-A880-FE41995C9F82-boot-args`.
 3. RestrictEvents:
     * If you are using the iMacPro1,1 SMBIOS, you can delete this entry.